 Whitsunday Islands Queensland, Australia Travel Guide

-Airlie Beach (Mainland): Whitsunday Transit operates the local bus service, connecting Cannonvale, Airlie Beach central, and Jubilee Pocket along Shute Harbour Road.
+Airlie Beach (Mainland): Whitsunday Transit operates the public bus service, connecting Cannonvale, Airlie Beach central, and Jubilee Pocket along Shute Harbour Road.
 It is straightforward for visitors.

 Hamilton Island: A comprehensive and free shuttle bus system operates across Hamilton Island.
-It connects all major points, including the airport, marina, resorts, Catseye Beach, and restaurants, with multiple routes for convenience.
+It links all major points, including the airport, marina, resorts, Catseye Beach, and restaurants, with multiple routes for convenience.

-Many central areas of Airlie Beach are compact and walkable, including the main street and marinas.
+Many central areas of Gateway To the whitsundays are compact and walkable, including the primary road and marinas.

-For longer distances or during hot weather, the local bus is a convenient and cost-effective option.
+Over long distances or in hot weather weather, the local bus is a convenient and cost-effective option.

 On Hamilton Island, use the free shuttle bus or consider renting a golf buggy for personal freedom.